 Despite Spotify launching in 2006, it would be 9 years before Apple entered the streaming industry with Apple Music.

-In 2015 the app launched and was an instant success and has grown to operate in 167 countries around the world.
+In 2015 the app launched and was an instant success and has grown to operate in 167 countries worldwide.

 Apple is one of the most successful companies in the world and is ranked as the world’s most valuable brand.